oli-philbin/Phishing-Analysis/README.md

 - Cyber Chef to covert from Base64 to Hex.
 - Linux command xxd to output files in Hex.
 - Square X to open the attachment in a safe disposable file viewer.
-- Metadata2go to view the meta data of the attachment Jpeg.
+- Metadata2go to view the meta data of the files.

 ## Steps
 #### Question and Answers